brickcap/openresty_examples/book.md

 One important thing
 to note here is that if you try to set multiple values to a header that can only contain a single value the last item from the list will be chosen.
+For instance take the content type header:-

 `ngx.header.content_type = {'a', 'b'}` would result in

 `ngx.header.content_type = 'b'`

-The ngx.header does not return an iteratable lua table.
+Although a ngx.header looks and behaves like a table it is not.The ngx.header does not return an iteratable lua table.
 For that purpose use:-

 `ngx.resp.get_headers()` which is quite simillar to `ngx.req.get_headers()`.

 It simply returns a list of response headers that will be sent to the client.
-The value returned is a lua table which can be iterated upon.
+The value returned is a proper lua table which can be iterated upon.

 ```